 Emeritus Professor of Regional Planning

-Dr. John R. Mullin is a Professor in the Landscape Architecture and Regional Planning Department at the University of Massachusetts at Amherst, Associate Director of the Center for Economic Development, and former Dean of the Graduate School.
+Dr. John R. Mullin is Emeritus Professor of Regional Planning in the Landscape Architecture and Regional Planning Department at the University of Massachusetts at Amherst, Associate Director of the Center for Economic Development, and former Dean of the Graduate School.
+He is a charter fellow of the American Institute of Certified Planners.
 His research and professional interests focus upon industrial revitalization, port development and downtown planning.
-A Senior Fulbright Scholar, Dr. Mullin has written or edited over 100 book chapters, book reviews, technical reports, journal articles, and conference proceedings.
+A Senior Fulbright Scholar, Dr. Mullin has written or edited more than 100 book chapters, book reviews, technical reports, journal articles, and conference proceedings.
 He is a retired Brigadier General from the United States Army National Guard.

 Honors Seminar 391AH-24: Introduction to New England Town Planning II Fall 2022 Syllabus: (https://www.umass.edu/larp/sites/default/files/391AH-24%20Spring2020.pdf).